 In response to the COVID-19 pandemic, the Pennsylvania SPCA is working hard to both fulfill our mission to the community and to the animals in our care while also taking important precautionary measures to protect our staff, volunteers and the public.
 We are providing the following updates to our services (please note you are required to wear a facemask when dropping off, picking up, adopting, or using any of our services):

-- Our Philadelphia Veterinary Clinic at Erie Avenue will remain open to assist families in need but will operate BY APPOINTMENT ONLY with curb-side drop off to treat sick, urgent and emergent cases.
-Pet owners that show up without an appointment will be asked to remain in their car until their allotted appointment time.
-Families in need of veterinary services are encouraged to call our Erie Avenue headquarters to schedule an appointment, (215) 426-6300 and select #3 for the clinic.
-You can also request to speak with the Call Center directly.
+- Our Philadelphia Veterinary Clinic at Erie Avenue will remain open to assist families in need but will operate BY APPOINTMENT ONLY with curb-side drop off.
+Families in need of veterinary services are encouraged to call our Erie Avenue headquarters to schedule an appointment, (215) 426-6300 and select #0.
 Please note, everyone must wear a facemask when dropping off or picking up an animal.

-- Spay and neuter surgeries are being done by appointment at all of our sites (Philadelphia, Lancaster and Danville) beginning Monday, May 11, 2020.
-To schedule an appointment, visit: https://www.pspca.org/spay-neuter
+- Spay and neuter surgeries are being done by appointment at all of our sites (Philadelphia, Lancaster and Danville).
+To schedule an appointment at our Philadelphia Center, visit: https://www.pspca.org/spay-neuter

 - Vaccine clinics in our Danville and Lancaster sites are operating by appointment only to avoid drawing large groups of people.
 Please email firstname.lastname@example.org or email@example.com to schedule your appointment.
-Our Erie Avenue vaccine clinics have been cancelled until further notice.
-In Philadelphia, if your pet needs vaccines, please schedule an appointment at our clinic, (215) 426-6300 and select #3 for the clinic.
+In Philadelphia, if your pet needs vaccines you will not need an appointment.
+Vaccines will be done on a first come, first serve basis Monday through Saturday from 9am-1pm and again from 2-4pm.

 Humane Law Enforcement